hexlabsio/http4k-aws-demo/docs/article.md

     }
   }
 ```
-The filter and routes can then be combined to create a service
+The filter and routes can then be combined to create another HttpHandler
 ```kotlin
 val service : HttpHandler = latencyFilter.then(postCarRoute)
 ```
-This can be invoked directly with a Request object for testing
+As HttpHandler is just a function `(Request) -> Response` it can be invoked directly with a Request object for testing
 ```kotlin
 println(service(Request(Method.GET, "/cars")))
 ```
-gives output
+which gives
 ```
 request took 469 ms
 HTTP/1.1 200 OK